Bottom Line Up Front (BLUF)

 Soil and Structural Issues: Foundations to Failures

 Problems with a building’s foundation, soil, or structural integrity can spawn lawsuits across Northern Virginia.
 In Loudoun and Prince William counties, where development has sprawled into areas with varying geology, I’ve handled cases stemming from unstable soils, erosion, and structural collapses.
-These “brick-and-mortar” failures often lead to fights over who is responsible – the site engineer, the builder, or perhaps a geotechnical issue beyond anyone’s control.
+These cases often require dueling expert witnesses to determine whether construction deviated from standards or whether an unforeseen soil condition was to blame.
+A high-profile Loudoun County example involved toxic mold from structural defects in Meng v.
+Drees Co.
+(Loudoun Cir.
+Ct.
+2009), where a jury found the builder negligent for shoddy construction.
+In Fairfax County, many structural defect disputes involve commercial buildings and center on whether the contractor met the standard of care and contract requirements.

 Defective Workmanship: Electrical, Plumbing, and Alarm System Problems

-Not all construction defects are as dramatic as a cracked foundation – often it’s the hidden workmanship issues in electrical, mechanical, or life-safety systems that lead to conflict.
+Not all construction defects are as dramatic as a cracked foundation.
+Often it’s the hidden workmanship issues in electrical, mechanical, or life-safety systems that lead to conflict.
 I’ve handled numerous disputes in Loudoun, Fairfax, and Frederick County buildings where something behind the walls was done wrong.
 These cases include improper wiring, faulty plumbing that causes leaks, and alarm and sprinkler systems that don’t function when needed.
+Virginia’s strict economic loss rule means that where losses are economic, the owner typically must rely on breach of contract or warranty claims.
+Code violations often strengthen an owner’s position in litigation.

 Construction Defect Litigation and Virginia’s Legal Barriers